by Jamie Reeg, Club Secretary, Alliance Networks Toastmasters

 This experience has been one of a kind.
-We have gotten to see how another club runs their meetings.
+We have gotten to see how another club runs its meetings.
 Although the general structure is the same, each club has little touches that are different between the two.
-Also, having fresh ears from another club for evaluations has brought to the table more insight on how we are as speakers.
+Also, having fresh ears from another club for evaluations has brought to the table more insight into how we are as speakers.

 While things have changed, they have not all changed for the negative.
 If it were not for these interesting circumstances that surround us, we probably would not have ever joined up with this group as we have.